 The goal of this program is to launch the careers of our fellows, which could take the form of selling their TV pilot; securing follow-up meetings with executives; getting hired as a freelance writer, staff writer or writing support staff on an existing series; and/or making valuable industry contacts.
+This program aims to increase the representation of women and non-binary people on screen and in writers rooms.

 Last year, each of our fellows received 6 to 10 one-on-one meetings, and 75% of those meetings ended with a request to read the script.
 Since the accelerator, two of the 2021 fellows have gotten staffed; several have gotten representation; two have become mentees to showrunners and one has become a writers' assistant.